 The combination of healthy carbohydrates and lots of fiber means that they’re a good source of energy that will help keep you feeling full and satisfy your cravings.
 This is especially significant since most of us don’t eat nearly enough fiber.
 Adults need about 25–38 grams of fiber a day, depending upon your age and gender.
 So the next time you’re craving something sweet, razz up your favorite smoothie or smoothie bowl with some delicious frozen raspberries.
 Not only do they add impressive flavor and nutrients, they also act like mini ice cubes and help keep your smoothies refreshingly chilled.

-For my Raspberry Coconut Smoothie Bowl, I blended frozen raspberries with a frozen banana, coconut milk, and chia seeds.
-The result was a beautiful puree with a bright magenta color and thick, creamy consistency.
-The raspberries and banana had just the right amount of sweetness so I didn’t even to add any additional sweetener.
+For my Raspberry Coconut Smoothie Bowl, I blend frozen raspberries with a frozen banana, coconut milk, and chia seeds.
+The result is a beautiful puree with a bright magenta color and thick, creamy consistency.
+The raspberries and banana have just the right amount of sweetness so you don't have to add any additional sweetener.
 Just a warning- you will need to push the ingredients down in the blender to get it started because it will be very thick.
+I have a Vitamix blender that comes with a tamper- a tool to help push the ingredients down without coming into contact with the blades.
 Add a little more coconut milk as needed to get the blender going.